Onion News Network: History

-For Season 1, the series was the only scripted live-action comedy series in the US to employ non-union writers.
+Season 1 of ONN aired on Friday nights at 10 pm.
+For Season 1, the series was the only scripted live-action comedy series in the United States to employ non-union writers.
 However, the writers unionized between Seasons 1 and 2 in the midst of a strike threat.
 IFC renewed Onion News Network for a second season, which was sponsored by Acura.
-Season 2 aired on Tuesdays for the first three episodes, and then moved back to Friday nights beginning with the November 18, 2011 episode.
-In March 2012, IFC publicly announced that they had not renewed ONN for a third season.
-Some time after the show's cancellation, a pilot for a new Onion Studios series titled Onion News Empire premiered on Amazon.com, which presented a fictitious "behind-the-scenes look" of The Onion's "newsroom".
-It was not successfully picked up for a full series.
+Season 2 aired on Tuesdays for the first three episodes before moving back to Friday nights with the November 18, 2011, episode.
+In March 2012, IFC announced that they had not renewed ONN for a third season.
+After the show's cancellation, a pilot for a new series titled Onion News Empire premiered on Amazon Prime Video, which presented a fictitious "behind-the-scenes look" of The Onion's "newsroom".
+It was not picked up for a full series.